-Entrance Date: Beginning any semester Age: Minimum of 16 years of age Education: High school diploma or GED[®] is required Assessment Results: Applicants must achieve minimum scores in reading, writing, and numerical skills on the placement test.
+Entrance Date: Beginning any semester

+Education: High school diploma or GED® is required

+Assessment Results: Applicants must achieve minimum scores in reading, writing, and numerical skills on the placement test.
 Two attempts to achieve the necessary scores are allowed.
 Applicants not achieving the minimum scores will receive remedial instruction through the Learning Support program at GNTC.
 Previous training and/or education may be evaluated to provide advanced placement into the program.